justeat/JustTweak/README.md

     // local JSON configuration (default tweaks)
     let jsonFileURL = Bundle.main.url(forResource: "LocalTweakProvider_example", withExtension: "json")!
-    let localConfiguration = LocalConfiguration(jsonURL: jsonFileURL)
+    let localTweakProvider = LocalTweakProvider(jsonURL: jsonFileURL)
-    configurations.append(localConfiguration)
+    configurations.append(localTweakProvider)

     return TweakManager(configurations: configurations)
 }()
 ```

-- Implement the properties and constants for your features, backed by the `LocalConfiguration`.
+- Implement the properties and constants for your features, backed by the `LocalTweakProvider`.
 Refer to `ConfigurationAccessor.swift` for a starting point.

 #### Using the code generator tool